Literature of Flanders: Chronicles

+Poetry

 In the earliest stages of the Dutch language, a considerable degree of mutual intelligibility with some (what we now call) German dialects was present, and some fragments and authors are claimed for both realms.
 Examples include the 12th-century poet Hendrik van Veldeke, who is claimed by both Dutch and German literature.

 In the first stages of Flemish literature, poetry was the predominant form of literary expression.
 In the Low Countries as in the rest of Europe, courtly romance and poetry were popular genres during the Middle Ages.
 One such Minnesanger was the aforementioned Van Veldeke.
 The chivalric epic was a popular genre as well, often featuring King Arthur or Charlemagne (Karel) as protagonist (with notable example of Karel ende Elegast, Dutch for "Charlemagne and the elf-spirit/elf-guest").

 The first Dutch language writer known by name is the 12th-century County of Loon poet Hendrik van Veldeke, an early contemporary of Walther von der Vogelweide.
 Van Veldeke wrote courtly love poetry, a hagiography of Saint Servatius and an epic retelling of the Aeneid in a Limburgish dialect that straddles the Dutch-German language boundary.

 A number of the surviving epic works, especially the courtly romances, were copies from or expansions of earlier German or French efforts, but there are examples of truly original works (such as the anonymously written Karel ende Elegast) and original Dutch-language works that were translated into other languages (notable Dutch morality play Elckerlijc formed the basis for the English play Everyman).